RedTopper/Super-Haxagon/INSTALL.md

 <details><summary>Linux Install Instructions</summary>

-There are 3 different ways to install SuperHaxagon on Linux.
+There are 2 different native ways to install SuperHaxagon on Linux.
 Pick one that works best for you below!

-### Flatpak (SteamDeck or other immutable OS)

-1. Download `net.awalter.SuperHaxagon.flatpak`
-2. Run `flatpak --user install net.awalter.SuperHaxagon.flatpak`
-3. Find SuperHaxagon in your application launcher, or use `flatpak run net.awalter.SuperHaxagon`!
+(For Flatpak, see Steam Deck instructions in the next section)

 ### SFML (Static Link)

-SFML is statically linked, so you shouldn't need it installed as a dependency.
+SFML is statically linked, so you shouldn't need it installed as a dependency!

 1. Download `SuperHaxagon-Linux-x86-SFML-no-romfs.zip` and `romfs.zip`
 2. Extract the files into any empty directory